Painter, Stage & Film Designer, LGBTQ Rights Activist, Poet, Memoirist, Visionary Gardener, Filmmaker

-Derek Jarman (19421994) created eleven extraordinary feature films — including Sebastiane, Jubilee, The Tempest, Caravaggio, The Last of England, and Edward II — and over three dozen shorts.
-This multi-talented artist is also acclaimed for his painting (several major exhibits), stage and film design (for director Ken Russell), gay and human rights activism, literature (memoirs, social criticism, poetry), and, on a serene note, his exquisite gardens.
+Derek Jarman (1942–1994) created eleven extraordinary feature films — including Sebastiane, Jubilee, The Tempest, Caravaggio, The Last of England, and Edward II — and over three dozen shorts, including music videos such as the classic Pet Shop Boys’ “It’s a Sin”.
+This multi-talented artist is also acclaimed for his painting (several major exhibitions), stage and film design (for director Ken Russell), gay and human rights activism, literature (memoirs, social criticism, poetry), and, on a serene note, his exquisite gardens.

-This evolving Website focuses on Jarman's films through DVD releases, and includes an introduction to his life and works directly below.
-The sidebar to the right lists his complete filmography, with links to my reviews of all of his films available on DVD.
+This evolving Website focuses on Jarman’s films through home video releases, and includes an introduction to his life and works directly below.
+The list of his complete filmography includes links to my reviews.
 New to Jarman?
 Try beginning with Caravaggio or Edward II, two of his greatest, and most accessible, pictures.
-There is now only one Jarman feature not yet released in Region 1: The Garden.
+In 2021, I will complete my reviews of all the Jarman feature films, with The Garden.

-NEW!
-On March 24, 2012, James Whalley wrote to announce the publication of his two new books: Flying Lobsters and Magic Tagines ("A comic adventure in Morocco...
-A young man decides to buy a house in order to learn Arabic and winds up with a horrific hotel!"), and The Hellespont ("A tragic love story of two schoolboys who decide to copy Lord Byron and swim the Dardanelles straits").
-Mr. Whalley's exceptional career includes having produced Derek Jarman's first two classic films, Sebastiane and Jubilee, and having collaborated on the others.
-Mr. Whalley also wrote that he is currently "writing about Iran, before the revolution, where I spent 2 years."
+On March 24, 2012, James Whalley wrote to announce the publication of his two new books: Flying Lobsteres and Magic Tagines (“A comic adventure in Morocco… A young man decides to buy a house in order to learn Arabic and winds up with a horrific hotel!”), and The Hellespont (“A tragic love story of two schoolboys who decide to copy Lord Byron and swim the Dardanelles straits”).
+Mr. Whalley’s exceptional career includes having produced Jarman’s first two features, Sebastiane and Jubilee, and having collaborated on the others.

 The University of Minnesota Press has published a new edition of Jarman’s classic, and unique, memoir, Modern Nature (1992).
 This third volume in his autobiographical saga, following At Your Own Risk and Dancing Ledge, focuses on Jarman in 1989 and 1990.